labai/ted/docs/wiki/Ted-features.md

 * cases, when you can have only one connection to external resource;
 * can precise tune workers count (workers count will not grow with each new instance);

-When prime is enabled, TED regularly checks in db which instance is prime.
+When prime is enabled (use `enablePrime`), TED regularly checks in db which instance is prime.
 If there are no prime, then any instance will try to become prime.
-After instance became prime, the event _onBecomePrime_ will be called.
+After instance became prime, the event `onBecomePrime` will be called.

 Switching to other instance will happen in few seconds.